The name Kanpai was inspired by our first trip to Japan...

 Our sake is made from just four ingredients: rice, water, yeast and koji (a magic mould also used to make things such as soy sauce).
 But it's very tricky to make!

-After a lot of trial and error over the years in our spare bedroom, we believe we have successfully honed our techniques and developed our own unique style.
+After a lot of trial and error over the years in our spare bedroom, and many trips back to Japan, we believe we have successfully honed our techniques and developed our own unique style.
 We enjoy the delicate intricacies of traditional Japanese sakes - the art of hundreds of years brewing, which are the perfect light friend to sushi or ramen.
 But we're putting a twist on things - exploring more full-bodied flavours to suit the palates of those that love craft beers, strong gins and red wines.
 The type of sakes that can stand up to a Sunday roast.

 Brewed like a beer, enjoyed like a wine, we're driven to produce the best small batch craft sake possible so our fellow curious Londoners can fall in love with this intriguing drink too.